gdarko/ip-location-block/readme.txt

 If you can't solve your issue, please let me know about it on the [support forum](https://wordpress.org/support/plugin/ip-location-block/ "View: Plugin Support &laquo;  WordPress.org Forums").
 Your logs in this plugin and "**Installation information**" at "**Plugin settings**" will be a great help to resolve the issue.

+= How to resolve issues related to ajax-requests being blocked in admin? =

+Check the "Admin ajax/post" option in "Back-end target settings", either disable it or whitelist the required Ajax actions.

 = How can I fix "Unable to write" error? =

 When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicious attacks to the [OMG plugins and themes](https://iplocationblock.com/prevent-exposure-of-wp-config-php/ "Prevent exposure of wp-config.php | IP Location Block").